 Later we visit local estuaries and lakes for Little Egret and Kingfisher.
 Any late-to-leave wildfowl and summer plumage waders such as Knot, Sanderling, Dunlin, Black and Bar-tailed Godwit are possible, as are Greenshank, Common and Green Sandpiper on passage, terns and roosting gulls, which may contain Mediterranean and Yellow-legged Gull.
 White-tailed Eagle has also recently returned to County Cork as a breeding species and we might have a sighting in stunning coastal surroundings.

-Day 5: Wed 26 May – transfer from Cork to Wexford
+Day 5: Wed 24 May - Transfer from Cork to Wexford

 We leave County Cork today, transferring east to County Wexford.
 Our exact route may be structured around rare bird news, and we will possibly visit one or more key sites on the journey.
 Old Head of Kinsale, Cobh Harbour, Ballycotton Bay and Youghal Marsh may be considered, or perhaps a detour to Brownstown Head and Tramore, two quality sites in County Waterford.
 We expect to arrive at our hotel mid-afternoon, and once checked in can take a walk around the grounds to look for distinctive, yellow-toned Irish Coal Tit, or to the banks of the Wexford river for waterbirds.
 Overnight for three nights at Ferry Carrig, Wexford.

 Tacumshin Marsh is one of the most famous sites for birding in Ireland and indeed the British Isles.
-It’s vast wetlands make it attractive to large numbers of birds with almost every type of wader and waterfowl recorded annually!
-This is a large reserve, which needs to be covered by foot, and wellington boots are essential to explore the site properly and at times to reach the best birding.
+It’s vast wetlands make it attractive to large numbers of birds with many species of wader and waterfowl recorded annually!
+This is a large reserve, which needs to be covered by foot, and wellington boots are essential to explore properly, and at times to reach the best birding.
 Wader variety is second to none, and we hope to connect with summer plumaged Curlew Sandpiper, Little Stint and perhaps a rarity or two.
 Garganey and nearctic species such as Ring-necked Duck pass through regularly and raptors can include Hen and Marsh Harrier, Merlin, Hobby, Peregrine and Osprey.
 The mild conditions are favourable for Kingfisher, and as we explore different sections of the reserve through the day, we should also see Sedge Warbler, Reed Bunting and much more.

 Later, we can explore any number of key sites in a small area.
 There are lots of options, such as Lady’s Island Lake for waterbirds, Rosslare back-strand for roosting waders and terns including Roseate, Carnsore Point for migrant passerines and seabirds or the Wexford Slobs which are a good place for raptors and to watch Irish Hare.